 E. Course Activities and Learner Interaction (11 points total) 5.1 The learning activities promote the achievement of the stated learning objectives or competencies.
 3 2 5.2 Learning activities provide opportunities for interaction that support active learning.
 3 0 5.3 The instructor's plan for classroom response time and feedback on assignments is clearly stated.
 3 0 5.4 The requirements for learner interaction are clearly stated.
-2 1 Total 3 3
+2 1 Total 3

 - 5.1: Reviewer noted that drawings are a major component to this course; how many drawings?
 What are the grading specifics and how do they tie in the learning outcomes?
-This is additional information that needs to be included. - 5.2: Reviewer did not see any opportunity for peer-to-peer interaction. - 5.3: A plan for feedback was not located in the syllabus.
+This is additional information that needs to be included.
+Also, additional details about the Homework and Tutorials, are there grading rubrics you can include in the syllabus? - 5.2: Reviewer did not see any opportunity for peer-to-peer interaction. - 5.3: A plan for feedback was not located in the syllabus.
 Even if this is a face-to-face course, the instructor's feedback and review policy should be expressed. - 5.4: Participation expectations are vague.